pseeth/audio_embed/README.md

 Usage:

 This is used in Jupyter notebooks so everything should be within the notebook environment.
-Check out the example notebook to see it go.
+Check out the example notebook!

 ~~~~
 import librosa